 White Beach is Boracay's main tourist attraction and understandably the most jam-packed area since the most popular activity in the island is the Boracay sightseeing beach trip.
 Aside from the undeniable charm of the beautiful white sand and sparkling azure waters, everything you need is a stone's throw away from White Beach.

-Station 2 is home to mid-range hotels and big establishments such as D'Mall and D'Talipapa.
+Station 2 is home to mid-range Boracay hotels and big establishments such as D'Mall and D'Talipapa.
 It is also the main jump-off point for Boracay beach water activities.
 Station 3, on the other hand, is the hub for budget accommodations.
 It has a serene and quiet ambiance compared to other stations.

 While it may seem like White Beach is the one-stop-shop for a full Boracay island experience, it isn't.
 Beyond White Beach are several other beaches that are less crowded, just as pristine, and filled with even more exciting activities.
+Station 0, for example, is home to other resorts like Crimson Resort and Spa Boracay, which offers its guests a more private stay and experience.

-Go off the beaten path and discover these beaches and islands scattered around Boracay map when you book your inland and island hopping tours.
+Go off the beaten path and discover these beaches and islands scattered around Boracay map when you book your inland and Boracay island hopping tours.

 No what to do at Boracay list is complete without Puka Beach.
 Named after the puka shells that lined its shores in the past, Puka Beach has slightly coarse sand compared to White Beach.
 Fortunately, Puka Beach makes up for it with its almost unspoiled beauty.